xuyu/goredis/sentinel.md

 ### What It Does

-This command sets a given Sentinel configuration variable for a specific pod/master when the value being set is a string.
+This method sets a given Sentinel configuration variable for a specific pod/master when the value being set is a string.

 ### Why You Use It